martinSter/modi/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Changed maintainer Martin Sterchi to Beat Hulliger
+* Shortened the version number to 0.1.1

 ## Test environments
 * Windows 10 (local), R 4.2.2